FGMEMBERS/B-1B/readme-bone.txt

 FDM:	 	alpha - in use / needs tuning		90%complete
-3D model:	alpha - in use / more accurate		50%complete
+3D model:	alpha - in use / refinements ..
+70%complete
 Textures:	alpha - in use / too few		30%complete
-Animations:	alpha - in use / more to come		65%complete
+Animations:	alpha - in use / more to come		80%complete
 Autopilot:	alpha - in use / needs finetuning	85%complete
 3Dcockpit:	alpha - in use / needs completion	85%complete

+XXXX AUTHORS XXXX

+Main 3D model done by Paul Jay Schrenker.

+Terms of usage: Released under terms of GPL v2.
+Falls under the term of "other work" in part 0.
+Source is the readable text of the .obj & .mtl files themselves.

+This model was created via use of Wings3D.
+Wings3D is an open source 3D modeler and may be found at www.wings3d.com

+FDM/Instruments/Animations/3D modelling by Markus Zojer

+Terms of usage: Released under terms of GPL v2.

 Have Fun!
 Good Luck!

-Markus Zojer,  25/11/2007
+Markus Zojer,  03/03/2008